 Ruth Ballweg Endowed Fund for Leadership in MEDEX

-For 29 years, Ruth Ballweg, MPA, PA-C Emeritus and Professor Emeritus in the UW Department of Family Medicine, served as the Program Director of MEDEX Northwest and oversaw the expansion of campus sites to Spokane, Yakima, Alaska, and Tacoma.
-Ruth continues to consult with PA programs nationally and internationally.
+For 29 years, Ruth Ballweg, MPA, PA-C Emeritus and Professor Emeritus in the UW Department of Family Medicine, served as the Program Director of MEDEX Northwest and oversaw the expansion of campuses to Spokane, Yakima, Alaska, and Tacoma.
+Ruth continued to consult with PA programs nationally and internationally.
 In 2017, she created the Endowed Fund for Leadership to support current MEDEX students in their development of leadership roles within the profession.
 As physician assistants assume greater influence in healthcare, there is a seat at the table in administration, management, and advocacy.
-One way to start is for leadership-minded students to attend the annual American Academy of Physician Assistants (AAPA) conference in May or similar one-time conferences as they become available.
-This fund will pay $500 annually to a student from each MEDEX campus site to cover expenses including travel.
+One way to start is for leadership-minded students to attend the annual American Academy of Physician Assistants (AAPA) conference in May, or similar one-time conferences as they become available.
+This fund will pay $500 annually to a student from each MEDEX campus to cover expenses including travel.
 The fund is open to both first-year and second-year students.

 |Alexandria Lahdya, Seattle 53||Madison Green, Tacoma 7||(in development)|

 The Washington Academy of Physician Assistants offers annual scholarships to current WAPA members in good standing who are attending an accredited Washington State PA program.
-Applicants must submit a narrative explaining why they chose the PA profession, how they plan to be involved with WAPA in the future, current involvement in the community and how the scholarship would benefit them.
+Applicants must submit a narrative explaining why they chose the PA profession, how they plan to be involved with WAPA in the future, current involvement in the community, and how the scholarship would benefit them.
 Students will apply to this scholarship annually in November, and it will be awarded at the WAPA conference in January.

 WAPA Veterans Scholarship

 The Washington Academy of Physician Assistants offers annual scholarships to veterans who are current WAPA members in good standing and who currently attend an accredited Washington State PA program.
-Applicants must submit a narrative explaining why they chose the PA profession, how they plan to be involved with WAPA in the future, current involvement in the community and how the scholarship would benefit them.
+Applicants must submit a narrative explaining why they chose the PA profession, how they plan to be involved with WAPA in the future, current involvement in the community, and how the scholarship would benefit them.
 Students will apply to this scholarship annually in November, and it will be awarded at the WAPA conference in January.